petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/using-apis/using-relationship-rest-apis.md

 ## Using the Sample Code

-Follow these steps to use the REST APIs to add object entries and manage their relationships:
+Use the REST APIs to add object entries and manage their relationships:

 1. Navigate to the `curl` folder in the `liferay-f9m2` project.